-When you find yourself picking and choosing all the details of your wedding and sticking to your promise to make your special day just like the wedding you've always dreamed about, be sure to remember all of the different ways you can make it personal too.
-Having personal touches, here and there, will make your wedding feel like it belongs to you and your fiancé and isn't just a generic ceremony and reception that your guests feel like they've seen over and over again.
-The best place to start is the place your guests will spend the most time at — the tables.
-Here are 6 easy ways to add your personality into the reception centerpieces.
+Wedding centerpieces can be a great chance to create the tablescape (and thus, reception) of your dreams.
+When you find yourself picking and choosing all the details of your wedding, be sure to remember all of the different ways you can make it personal too.
+Having special touches here and there will make your wedding feel like it belongs to you and your fiancé, and not just a generic ceremony and reception that your guests feel like they've seen over and over again.
+The best place to start is where your guests will spend the most time—the tables.
+Here are six easy ways to add your personality into the reception centerpieces.

 1. Skip the Flowers and the Candles

 Wave goodbye to having pre-designed centerpieces that include flowers and candles and start from scratch.
 It's easier to get personal when you don't already have booming and beaming centerpieces that have towering flower arrangements or flaming candles as part of the plan.

 If you both have an affinity for sports, a type of food, or even a charity organization you support, you can make that your centerpiece theme and build on it for each table.